 Killington has super sized snowmaking power too, over 1,500 snow guns, so it is usually the first ski resort to open in the East.
 Opening day for Killington was October 25, 2016 exclusively to season pass holders, the next day is for the public, first in New England.
 Killington hosts the World Cup Women’s FIS races in November 2016.
 Killington aims to ski Halloween each season, occasionally tied with Sunday River. and spins the Superstar Quad through May.
 Killington’s ski season ended on Memorial Day for 2016 and the previous three seasons.

-You can ski six peaks, and ski for six months here at Killington.
+You can ski six peaks, and six months here at Killington.
 That’s where they come up with their Best of the East slogan – big place, beastly snowmaking, long ski season!
 Killington Peak is where you find the most classic ski trails with the best views of Vermont, seeing Stratton, Magic and Okemo in the distance.
 The Peak Lodge, new in 2014, is a fantastic window-lined summit lodge serving Vermont local fare in a fun casual cafe style environ.

 Ram’s Head Family Center has everything you need from daycare to ski camp to get your family skiing, and its walking distance to the Killington Grand Resort Hotel.
 Bear Mountain is home to Killington’s Terrain Parks, including the Under Armour Dream Maker Terrain Park and a 22′ Superpipe which plays host to the annual Dew Tour among other big ski and snowboard events.
 Killington also has a Burton Stash -an all natural feature terrain park located in the woods off Killington’s Bear Peak.